Simple Flux Detector

 Digitization

-The FluxPlane is associated with the flux digitization (one of the available GEMC pre-built routines) in simple_flux.py, with identifier flux_plane = 1.
+The FluxPlane sensitivity is specified with the flux digitization (one of the available GEMC prebuilt routines) in simple_flux.py, with identifier flux_plane = 1.

 gvolume.digitization = "flux"